alvitawa/bigsim/README.md

 ## Setup

 Our code runs on python3 and uses `pipenv`[1] to manage dependencies, you may need to install both.
+Not everything may work as expected on platforms other than Linux (in particular, ubuntu).

 The following command will install all dependencies (through `pip`):

 `pipenv install`

-After the command succeeds you should be able to use the program without any issues.
+After the command succeeds you should be able to use the program without any issues (on Linux).

 [1] https://pypi.org/project/pipenv/